asaparov/fictionalgeoqa/README.md

 The Python script [`check_fictionalgeoqa_answers.py`](check_fictionalgeoqa_answers.py) performs this evaluation automatically (see [below](#evaluation)).

-The "data_subsets" key is a list of flags that indicate the types of reasoning that are required to correctly answer the question.
+The `data_subsets` field is a list of flags that indicate the types of reasoning that are required to correctly answer the question.
 The possible flags are:
  - `superlative`: Examples that require reasoning over superlatives, i.e. "longest river."
  - `subjective_concept_definition`: Examples with definitions of "*subjective*" concepts, i.e. ``Every river longer than 500 km is **major**.''
  - `objective_concept_definition`: Examples with definitions of "*objective*" concepts, i.e. the **population** of a location is the number of people living there.
  - `lexical_ambiguity`: Examples with lexical ambiguity, i.e. "has" means different things in "a state has a city named" vs "a state has an area of..."
 The phrase "largest state" could either mean "state with the largest area" or "state with the largest population."
  - `negation`: Examples that require reasoning with classical negation (negation-as-failure is insufficient).
- - `large_context`: Examples where there are at least 100 sentences in the context (JSON key "theory").
+ - `large_context`: Examples where there are at least 100 sentences in the context (JSON field `theory`).
  - `arithmetic`: Examples that require simple arithmetic.
  - `counting`: Examples that require counting.